manuel-192/m-repo-info/README.md

 2020.Mar.28 | Repo addresses have been changed.
 Please install the **mirrorlist-m** package as instructed below!

 ## Overview
-Currently there are the following repos available:
+Currently the following repos are available:

 Name | Purpose | Link | Special remarks
 ---- | ------- | ---- | ---------------